mnacamura/nixpkgs-cdda-mods/README.md

-# A Nixpkgs overlay of Cataclysm DDA mods and soundpacks
+# A Nixpkgs overlay of Cataclysm DDA mods

 ## Status